SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_trial/6_setup_trial_cloudfoundry.md

 # Enable Cloud Foundry in your Trial Environment

 SAP BTP trial comes with a pre-configured Cloud Foundry environment.
-In case you need to enable it again, for example for an additional subaccount, follow this procedure:
+In case you need to enable it again, for example, for an additional subaccount, follow this procedure:

 1. Enter your trial subaccount.